ljosa/urlize.js/README.md

 to the generated `A` elements.
 For example, to make generate links that open in a new window, set to `_blank`.

+- *django_compatible*: Set to false in order to enable URL-detection improvements over Django's implementation.
+This option is true by default so that urlize.js in its default mode behaves exactly like Django's urlize function.
+See the section *Compatibility with Django*.

 ### Options as positional arguments (deprecated)

 > `urlize(`*text*`, `*nofollow*`, `*autoescape*`, `*trim_url_limit*`, `*target*` )`